moxystudio/next-webpack-oneof/README.md

             });

             config.module.rules.push({
-                // General rule to catch all png files
+                // General rule to catch all .png files
                 // Exclude files with '.base64.' in their filename
                 test: /\.png$/,
                 exclude: /\.base64\./,